nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `APPPOINTMENT_DATE` must be in `dd-MM-yyyy` format.
 * The appointment date refers to date the patient has an appointment with the clinic or hospital.
+* Multiple `APPOINTMENT_DATE` can be input. e.g. `get /appton 14-12-2020 15-12-2020` will display all patients
+having appointments on 14th December 2020 and 15th December 2020.
 * All the patients having appointments on that date will be displayed. e.g. `get /appton 12-12-2020` will display `John` `Peter` `Mary`.